getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/javascript.md

 - Therefore, the option needs to be configured like this: `new ApmIntegrations.Tracing({tracingOrigins: ['api.example.com']})`
 - Now outgoing XHR/fetch requests to `api.example.com` will get the `sentry-trace` header attached

 *NOTE:* You need to make sure your web server CORS is configured to allow the `sentry-trace` header.
-The configuration might look like `"Access-Control-Allow-Headers: sentry-trace"`, but this depends a lot on your set up.
+The configuration might look like `"Access-Control-Allow-Headers: sentry-trace"`, but this depends a lot on your setup.
 If you do not whitelist the `sentry-trace` header, the request might be blocked.

-*beforeNavigation Option*
+**beforeNavigation Option**s

 {% version_added 5.18.0 %}